-If at any given month any of the following circumstances are true, then your payments will be deferred and you will not have any payments due that month:
+If in any given month, any of the following circumstances are true, your payments will be deferred, meaning you will not have payments due that month:

 - Your income drops below $1,000 a month

-- You are unemployed (but actively seeking for employment)
+- You are unemployed (but actively seeking employment)

-- You are enrolled (al least part-time) for a master's degree
+- You are enrolled (at least part-time) in a master's degree

 - You are not able to work due to an illness or disability